 The above is one of the manifestations of Associative Thinking.
 Let me give a few other definitions of associative thinking and state its importance for creative ideation.
 Associational thinking is the way the brain processes information through integrating patterns, seeing contextual relationships, connecting seemingly unrelated elements and three-dimensional mental modeling.

 Associative thinking helps in better ideation

-Associational thinkers mentally hold the big picture and usually think in concepts and talk using paper, pencil or white boards.
+Associational thinkers mentally hold the big picture and usually think in concepts and talk using paper, pencil or white-boards.
 They love sketches and visuals.
 They intuitively combine art and science in developing innovative solutions and have intense focus when there is strong personal interest.
-They bring energy and curiosity to ask the tough questions.
+They bring energy and curiosity to ask tough questions.
 Frequently, they infuse humor into whatever they do.
 To be effective, they need:

 - Blocks of uninterrupted time to think

 - The freedom to work in their own way